nocalhost/nocalhost.github.io/docs/FAQ/default-account.md

 123456
 ```

-After login, you can change admin user's Email and password.
-And add users.
+After signed in, they can change admin user's Email and password.
+They can also manage users, clusters and applications.